kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 This was the LESS setup for the project and as with the `package.json` and `bower.json` files, they needed to be setup differently for the refactor.
 I started redoing the `.less` files like I did with the `.json` files and while redoing the `.json` dependencies was a manageable inconvenience, redoing the style setup was a mind-numbing experience.

 I knew I had to create a standard template for all this stuff.
-So I took notes on the tooling while doing the refactor and when it was finished, I started to create the template.
+So I took notes on the tooling while doing the refactor and when that was finished, I started to create the template.

 <a name="more-problems"></a>
 ## More Problems